 JANIK BÜRGIN

-Bürgin, born in Basel in 1994, graduated from the Schule für Gestaltung in Zurich as a photographer in 2020.
-He made his exhibition debut at Art Basel in 2021 followed by exhibitions at Fondation Fernet Branca (F), Die Mobiliar (CH), Kunsthalle Palazzo (CH) and others.
-His work has since been acquired by private and public collections worldwide.
+Bürgin made his exhibition debut at Art Basel in 2021, followed by exhibitions at Fondation Fernet-Branca (FR), Die Mobiliar (CH), and Kunsthalle Palazzo (CH).
+His work has since been acquired by private and public collections internationally.
+He lives and works in Basel.

 Bürgin does not verify or guarantee the authenticity of works that are unsigned and offered on the secondary market.